Measuring Force with an Orca Series Motor

 Force Sensing and Orca Series Motors

-The use of Iris Dynamics’ Orca™ Series motors removes the requirement for separate load cells from many applications.
+The use of Iris Dynamics’ Orca™ Series linear motors removes the requirement for separate load cells from many applications.
 The Orca Series motor could be most closely compared to an inductive load cell with a few key differences.

-Applications that require extremely high levels of accuracy and precision may require the use of a load cell in addition to an Orca Series motor.
+A linear motor test platform including a load cell.Applications that require extremely high levels of accuracy and precision may require the use of a load cell in addition to an Orca Series linear motor.
 Traditionally, to measure or control forces on a motor, load cell is attached between the motor and the end effector.
 That load cell would be connected to an amplifier and that amplifier would connect to the motor controller or some other data logging device.
-If the application needs sub-milligram accuracy this is likely best practice, however if the application only needs a few grams of accuracy then the integrated Orca Series motor solution removes a significant amount of complexity.
-Additionally, Orca Series motors inherent force sensing in addition to compliance helps protect sensitive equipment like the load cell.

 An Orca Series Motor on a Test Platform